Unemployment Insurance for Individuals Affected by the Coronavirus Disease 2019 (COVID-19)

 Montana employers will also receive help through these rules.
 Individual claims will not be chargeable to a specific employer’s account.
 The rules also include a provision that could extend the time employers have to file wage reports and pay unemployment insurance contributions if the delay is related to COVID-19.

 PEUC: If you have exhausted your UI benefits after February 2, 2020, your claim will be processed for the extended benefits.
-You do not need to contact UID to receive the additional 13 weeks of benefits.
+You do not need to contact the UI Division to receive the additional 13 weeks of benefits.
 A customer service representative will contact you if additional information is required.

 - Waiving the requirement to search for work.
 The change will also accommodate those workers who are temporarily impacted by COVID-19, including those who are in an unpaid status due to a shutdown, quarantine, or because they are caring for a family member due to illness or a facility closure.